Lamphun, ancient capital of Hariphunchai

 Our guide and driver will meet you at your Chiang Mai hotel for your Lamphun tour, the former capital of the Hariphunchai kingdom.
-This is a private tour so we are very flexible today.
-We will drive to Lamphun along the old Chiang Mai-Lamphun road which is lined with giant trees but only halfway… You will hear the story of why the giant yang trees have only been planted until halfway.
+It is a private tour, so we are very flexible today.
+We will drive to Lamphun along the old Chiang Mai-Lamphun road, lined with giant trees.
+You will hear the story of why the giant yang trees are only halfway to Lamphun.
 The Chiang Mai-Lamphun road has protected status.
 Continue to Ban Umong.
 Here we will stop at a shop for a taste of the famous Umong Longan wine*.
 Longan (Lamyai) is the dominant fruit of this area.
 We will visit a longan processing factory and a longan plantation.
 Drive to Lamphun.

 Wat Kukut and Chiang Mai Doll Making Centre and Museum

-Drive to Sanpatong where will visit the Chiang Mai Doll Museum.
-This is a hidden gem of North Thailand.
+Drive to Sanpatong where will visit the Chiang Mai Doll Making Centre and Museum.
+It is a hidden gem of North Thailand.
 Not only can you witness the most exquisite dolls being handmade, but there is also a stunning exhibition of dolls from all over the world.
 Drive back to Chiang Mai along the Ping River.
 Our last stop today will be the ruins of Wiang Kum Kam.
 We will stop at Wat E-Kang, Wat Pu Pia and Chedi Liam before we drop you off at your hotel in Chiang Mai.
 We hope you enjoyed your Lamphun Tour.

 *Please note that this shop is closed on Sunday